Vacuum Wars is reader supported. When you make a purchase using links on our site we may earn a commission. Details.

 Performance (Levoit LVAC-200: 3.48 vs Avg: 2.98)

 The vacuum handles everyday debris effectively across a variety of floor types and consistently performs above expectations for its price category.
-This strong cleaning foundation is one of the primary reasons consumers continue to view it as an exceptional value.
+This strong cleaning foundation is one of the primary reasons it remains our Best Value pick for July.

 The Levoit cordless Stick Vacuum vacuuming up coffee grounds from a hard floor